justinetangg/CV/index.md

 ## About Me

-Justine Tang is a digital health humanist who works at UCSF>
+Justine Tang is a NIH T32 postdoc research fellow at UCSF.

 ## Research Interests